ELELAB/LipidDyn/README.md

 ```

 **N.B**<br/>
-In order to use LypidDyn and all its tools the user must activate the virtual environment each time.
+In order to use LipidDyn and all its tools the user must activate the virtual environment each time.